Community of Crayon Collectors

 Discuss what they think could be done differently to reduce waste and recycle crayons and put them in the hands of people who might not have them.
 This may include sharpening rather than throwing away, melting into fun shapes, collecting and donating, and so on.

-Tell students they will be collecting and donating crayons to help the environment and donate to an organization that serves children.
+This lesson describes collecting and donating crayons to help the environment and an organization that serves children.
 Determine the place where the collected crayons will be donated to put usable crayons in the hands of children who need them.
-This may be decided by the teacher or the students.
+This may be decided by the young people.
 See Teacher Prep, above.

-See handout for involving the students in collecting information about restaurant waste.
+See the handout for involving the learners in collecting information about restaurant waste.

-Get students started collecting gently used crayons (that would otherwise be thrown away) as an environmental project.
+Get started collecting gently used crayons (that would otherwise be thrown away) as an environmental project.

 - Ask them where they can find crayons without buying new.
 Restaurants, schools, and their own families probably have leftovers they plan to throw away.
 Determine where the collection boxes will be and talk about collection methods.

-- Predict with the students how many they can collect by a date you determine.
-Calculate how many crayons that is per student or per day.
+- Predict together how many they can collect by a date you determine.
+Calculate how many crayons that is per person or per day.
 Set your goals.

-- Send home the above note to families so the students can talk about the project at home.
+- Send home the above note to families so they can talk about the project at home.

-- Optional: partner with another classroom to sort and distribute the crayons, if desired.
+- Optional: partner with others to sort and distribute the crayons, if desired.
 Build community culture by involving the whole school and whole community in doing good.

-- Consider bringing media and community awareness to your students' efforts.
+- Bring media and community awareness to your efforts.
 This media and timeline guide should help.

-- Introduce LearningtoGive.org as an organization that helps teachers all over the world with lesson plans like this one to teach their students about giving their time, talent, or treasure and to build community around doing good.
+- Introduce LearningtoGive.org as an organization that provides lesson plans like this one to teach young people about giving their time, talent, or treasure and to build community around doing good.

 - A local restaurant is a for-profit that exists to make money, provide a service, and employ people.